 Orlando Fishing Guides on the Banana River Lagoon

-Captain Richard a native and local guide is equipped and experienced to help a wide range of anglers and their needs.
-Our boats can accommodate youth and elderly, small families and fishermen with all levels of experience and knowledge.
-Our decades of experience as Orlando’s premier charter fishing service makes us ready to serve our customers and provide a fun-filled day on the water.
+I, Captain Richard, am a native, and a local guide, equipped and experienced to help a wide range of anglers and their needs.
+Our boats can accommodate youth and elderly, small families and fishers with all levels of experience and knowledge.
+With decades of experience as an Orlando fishing guide I am ready to serve my customers and provide a fun-filled day on the water.
+Along with fishing you might find some of the early and more recent history of the waterway you will be guided on a bit interesting.

 Inshore Fishing Charters

 Cocoa Beach & Merritt Island’s shallow water lagoons are an angler’s utopia.
-Our inshore fishing charters provide entertainment and pleasure for the beginner angler to the most proficient fly fishing experts.
+The well-known, thousand islands, situated in this area are a paradise for the beginner angler to the most proficient fly fishing experts.
 Typically fishing is performed out of a specialized skiff called a flats boat, getting its name from the shallow water seagrass “flats” or beds that abundant in our coastal regions.

 On calm, windless days anglers may be maneuvered around the lagoon’s briny shallows “Gondola” style and given opportunities to view and cast to fish, called sight fishing.
 On less optimal days, anglers may be instructed to blind cast or use a variety of bait depending on availability.
 Different seasons present an array of offerings for the anger; you may find yourself fishing around mangrove shorelines or gently push poling miles of large shallow seagrass beds or deeper basins and sloughs depending on conditions.